stallman-j/ekonomR/vignettes/basic-cleaning_gcb.md

 Coding in any language makes heavy use of drafting and then refining; if-else statements; and for loops.

-If you're familiar with another coding language, these concepts will all be familiar to you, and you just need to learn the syntax.
+If you're familiar with another coding language but not R, these concepts will all be familiar to you, and you just need to learn R's syntax.
 If coding is new to you, these might take a little time to get used to, and that's natural.

 ## Write drafts

 It's often the case when I'm doing data cleaning that I make a bunch of intermediate data sets and temp data sets while I'm figuring out what to do.

-Once I've gotten to where I want, I go back and use pipes to make things basically one operation so that the code runs faster and uses less memory the next time I have to run it, and I don't have temp files all around my environment.
+Once I've gotten to where I want, I go back and use pipes to make all that mess one or a couple operations so that the code runs faster and uses less memory the next time I have to run it, and I don't have temp files hogging my environment rows.

-Because the pipe operation is easy to read once you get used to it, the code is still readable, but it avoids creating all these intermediate data frames.
+Because the pipe operation is easy to read once you get your head around what it's doing, the code is still readable, but it avoids creating all these intermediate data frames.

 It's the same basic process as drafting an essay: first you write a rough draft that gets your ideas on paper.